 In his previous role he served as an executive director of the Pennon Group plc and chief executive of its subsidiary company, Viridor, one of the largest renewable energy and recycling companies in the UK.

-In a non-executive capacity, he serves as an independently appointed member of Greater Manchester Authorities Low Carbon Hub Board and Scottish Government’s 2020 Climate Change Board.
+In a non-executive capacity, he served as an independently appointed member of Greater Manchester Authorities Low Carbon Hub Board and Scottish Government’s 2020 Climate Change Board.
+He currently chairs the Greater Brighton Infrastructure Panel.
 He has also provided expert input to Government Review Groups and Industry Partnerships with particular emphasis on the UK skills agenda and development of future smarter regulation and environmental policy.

 Sebastiaan joined us in December 2018 and was appointed to the Board in the same month.

 He started his career with more than 10 years in the Royal Navy where he attended the Dutch Royal Naval Academy, and the University of Technology Delft, specialising in Operations (Artillery) and Information Technology.